Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 In addition to taking CUPRIMINE, patients should drink copiously.
 It is especially important to drink about a pint of fluid at bedtime and another pint once during the night when urine is more concentrated and more acid than during the day.
 The greater the fluid intake, the lower the required dosage of CUPRIMINE.

-Dosage must be individualized to an amount that limits cystine excretion to 100-200 mg/day in those with no history of stones, and below 100 mg/day in those who have had stone formation and/or pain.
+Dosage must be individualized to an amount that limits cystine excretion to 100 to 200 mg/day in those with no history of stones, and below 100 mg/day in those who have had stone formation and/or pain.
 Thus, in determining dosage, the inherent tubular defect, the patient's size, age, and rate of growth, and his diet and water intake all must be taken into consideration.

-The standard nitroprusside cyanide test has been reported useful as a qualitative measure of the effective dose:1 Add 2 mL of freshly prepared 5 percent sodium cyanide to 5 mL of a 24-hour aliquot of protein-free urine and let stand ten minutes.
-Add 5 drops of freshly prepared 5 percent sodium nitroprusside and mix.
+The standard nitroprusside cyanide test has been reported useful as a qualitative measure of the effective dose:† Add 2 mL of freshly prepared 5% sodium cyanide to 5 mL of a 24-hour aliquot of protein-free urine and let stand 10 minutes.
+Add five drops of freshly prepared 5% sodium nitroprusside and mix.
 Cystine will turn the mixture magenta.
 If the result is negative, it can be assumed that cystine excretion is less than 100 mg/g creatinine.

 The principal rule of treatment with CUPRIMINE in rheumatoid arthritis is patience.
 The onset of therapeutic response is typically delayed.
 Two or three months may be required before the first evidence of a clinical response is noted (see CLINICAL PHARMACOLOGY).